Canon 1100D vs Nikon D610

 It is notable that the D610 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 1100D lacks such a headphone port.

 The D610 is a recent model that features in the current product line-up of Nikon.
 In contrast, the 1100D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1100D was succeeded by the Canon 1200D.
+Further information on the two cameras, as well as related accessories, can be found on the Canon and Nikon websites.

 Review summary: Canon 1100D vs Nikon D610